moniquecipolla/Interactive-Form/README.md

 * The "CVV" field

 **Form fields that have conditional error messages**
-* The "Zip Code" field (the message will change based on whether you've entered too many or too few digits.)
+* The "Zip Code" field
+  * The message will change based on whether you've entered too many or too few digits, or if you've entered any non-digit characters.